tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

+Both the head and the body of a pipeline may contain nested inner pipelines.
 ```js
 value
   |> f(x =>
     # + x |> g |> # * 2)
   |> #.toString()
 ```
-Both the head and the body of a pipeline may contain nested inner pipelines.

 <td>

+A nested pipeline works consistently.
+It merely shadows the outer context’s topic with the topic within its own body’s inner context.
 ```js
 do {
   const $ = value;